github-fish/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ## Download or delete whole projects

-You can download whole project with command:
+You can download the whole project with command:
 ```bash
 $ swift download --all
 ```

-Deleting whole project is done with:
+Deleting the whole project is done with:
 ```bash
 $ swift delete --all
 ```